Suwayomi/Suwayomi-Server/README.md

 Here's a list of known clients/user interfaces for Tachidesk-Server:
 ##### Actively Developed Cients
 - [Tachidesk-WebUI](https://github.com/Suwayomi/Tachidesk-WebUI): The web/ElectronJS front-end that Tachidesk-Server is traditionally shipped with.
-Usually gets new features faster.
 - [Tachidesk-JUI](https://github.com/Suwayomi/Tachidesk-JUI): The native desktop front-end for Tachidesk-Server.
 Currently the most advanced.
 - [Tachidesk-qtui](https://github.com/Suwayomi/Tachidesk-qtui): A C++/Qt front-end for mobile devices(Android/linux), in super early stage of development.
 - [Tachidesk-Sorayomi](https://github.com/Suwayomi/Tachidesk-Sorayomi): A Flutter front-end for Desktop(Linux, windows, etc.), Web and Android.
 UI and UX similar to Tachiyomi.